6308 Monona dr., Monona, WI 53716

 Sulcatas get big fast!
 They are largest of the African tortoises and they live in the hottest, driest region of the continent.
 So it's important to keep your pet in similar environmental conditions.
 Though they can tolerate some lower temperatures, they really need it to be warm and dry.

 The ideal pet enclosure is an outdoor pen (during the warmer months) with dry, well-drained soil.
-For adults, the larger the area the better, for instance, your backyard.
-If you have moist clay soils or damp lawn grass, dig down and remove about two feet of this material.
+For adults, the larger the area the better, for instance, your whole backyard.
+They will traverse acres if you let them. :) If you have moist clay soils or damp lawn grass, dig down and remove about two feet of this material.
 Replace it with flat stones covered by a layer of gravel, then a layer of sandy soil.

 You should keep your tortoise outdoors only if they have a dry, heated housing shed for use at night and during wet weather.
 A heated doghouse, for example, can work for this purpose.